samthrasher/Vaults/README.md

 Right now this game is probably very difficult for colorblind people to play.
 I'd like to add a colorblind mode which would use patterns instead of colors to indicate the marbles' goal positions.

+### Architecture and Technologies

+VAULTS is implemented using the following technologies:
+- Redux for organizing game/render logic
+- React.js for DOM manipulation and dynamic element styling
+- CSS3 animations